applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 Here are some few important things to consider:

-1. `text` field can not be `null` nor empty.
+1. API expects array of the feedack objects.
-2. API expects array of the feedack objects.
+2. You can not submit more than 50 feedbacks at a single batch and it can be minimum one feedback.
-3. You can not submit more than 50 feedbacks at a single batch.
+3. `text` field can not be `null` nor empty.

 Here is the example of JSON:

 ```
 [
     {
-        "text": "Thank you for providing such amazing app!",
+        "text": "Thank you for providing such an amazing app!",
         "title": "Nice app!",
         "date": "2020-04-23T18:25:43.511Z",
         "rating": 5,